genesys/bold360-mobile-docs-android/docs/advanced-topics/autocomplete/autocomplete.md

 ---

 ## Overview
-Displaying suggestions for the user to select from, while the user types his message.
-The user than can select from the suggested articles/queries or continue typing his message.
+Autocomplete refers to displaying completion suggestions while the user is typing a message.
+The suggestions are the most relevant text out of the phrases that exist in the knowledgebase.
+The user can select from the suggested text or continue typing his message.
-Selected suggestion will automatically be sent to the BE for response.
+Suggestion selection triggers a selection event, that can be listened to and handled as needed.
 {: .overview }